joshkadis/themostlaps/README.md

 ### Dev server scripts

-`npm run dev` starts a Next.js **development environment** with page reloading, etc. Only watches files relevant to Next.
-Changes to non-Next files require restarting the server.
+`npm run dev`
+* Starts a Next.js development environment with hot reloading, etc.
+* Only watches files relevant to Next
+* Edits to non-Next files don't take effect until the server is restarted.

-`npm run dev-server` starts a Next.js **development** using Nodemon but only watches directories related to server development.
-Does not rebuild the Next bundle, so changes in Next's files are require restarting the server.
+`npm run dev-server`
+* Starts a Next.js development environment using Nodemon
+* Only watches directories related to _server_ development; restarts on changes
+* Does not rebuild the Next bundle, so changes in Next's files require restarting the server.

 **Note:** `nodemon` must be installed globally in order to use `dev-server`.

 ### ESLint
-`.eslintignore` ignores everything because the legacy codebase is messy.
-We un-ignore files and directories as we go, e.g. `!server.js`.
+`.eslintignore` defaults to ignoring everything because the legacy codebase is messy.
+To lint new work, we un-ignore files and directories as we go, e.g. `!server.js`.

+Then:
 ```
 $ npm run lint
 ```